The Clear Edge

 Week 13: Segment 2 (800 customers – medium risk)

-Migration Friday evening.
-2 support tickets from customers confused by the new interface.
-Both resolved in <2 hours with updated help docs.
-System performance is perfect.
+Migrated mid-tenure customers (90 days–12 months), a larger group more entrenched in the old system.
+Migration ran Friday evening, generated 2 support tickets from customers confused by the new interface (both resolved in under 2 hours with updated help docs), and system performance stayed perfect.

 Week 14: Segment 3 (1,000 customers – highest risk)

-Post-migration: Old system retired
+Post-migration: old system retired

-After 2 weeks of parallel operation with zero critical issues, shut down the old infrastructure completely. $2.4K monthly savings from old servers/tools no longer needed.
+After 2 weeks of parallel operation with zero critical issues, the team shut down the old infrastructure completely, saving $2.4K/month from servers and tools no longer needed.
+Migration success rate: 100% (2,400 customers transitioned, zero lost to technical issues).

 Post-Rebuild: Scaling to $155K (Infrastructure Ready)